 Each year we work directly in the 11 regions we serve: Alexandria, Arlington, District of Columbia, Fairfax/Falls Church, Loudoun County, Montgomery County, Prince George’s County, Prince William County, Rappahannock County, Culpeper County and Fauquier County.

-Our Community Commitment Infographic presents the tremendous impact our programs have had from 2016 to 2020.
+Our Impact Infographic presents the tremendous impact our programs have had from July 2021 to June 2022.

 To find out more about our programs and how you can help, read below.